 Throughout the lockdown, the District Council have been able to support the homeless and travelling community through dedicated outreach work to meet their individual needs.
 In recent weeks they have also been able to offer essential refrigerator storage space for the Food Bank, as well as providing funding and practical assistance.

 Local Action Support Fund grants of £250 each have been given to Totnes Caring, Food in Communities, the Food Bank and the Community Hub to support their individual community work on the ground.
-Food parcels are being delivered by the District's Mobile Locality Officers to those in shielded residents in need and provided important safety signage in some of the busier public open spaces to remind people to follow national safe distancing measures and to be respectful of other users.
+Food parcels are being delivered by the District's Mobile Locality Officers to those in shielded residents in need.
+The Council has also provided important safety signage in some of the busier public open spaces to remind people to follow national safe distancing measures and to be respectful of other users.

 A grant was also given to the Totnes All Ears group, a listening service that offers spiritual and pastoral support to anyone who may feel alone, afraid, or anxious during this difficult time.
 All Ears is run by volunteers from the Anglican churches in Totnes and is for people of all faiths and none.
 A spokesperson for the group said: "Thanks so much for your incredibly valuable Local Action Support Fund grant to help support our listening service."